Shared Ownership Houses Near Me?

 Find shared ownership houses to part buy part rent with a housing association.

 Perhaps you have heard about shared ownership, or part buy part rent, but you’re not quite sure how it all works?
-Or you’ve landed on this page because you are thinking about a part ownership property, but want to know more.

-What is part buy part rent?
+What is a part buy part rent scheme?

 Part buy part rent is just another name for shared ownership.
 So you typically part buy the property with a mortgage and deposit.
 The remaining share you part rent usually from a housing association although this could now be a private company.